 Presented in no particular order. :)

-- The system ran on an HP minicomputer, and contained bills of materials (so you knew how many #2 screws you needed for a product) and pricing history (so you know what product has which piece, and where you bought it).
-It was set to run a backup every night, which was then copied to DAT tape.
+- The software ran on an HP minicomputer, and contained bills of materials (so you knew how many #2 screws you needed for a product and where and when you bought them) It was set to run a backup every night, which was then copied to DAT tape.

 - Shortly after I started, I was sitting at my desk when one of the purchasing folks ran in flustered, they were supposed to have deleted the pricing information from five years ago, but they hit the button to delete _ALL_ the pricing information!

-- So, I immediately kicked all the users out of the system, and started looking at the backup... and that's were things got interesting...
+- So, I immediately kicked all the users out of the software, and started looking at the backup... and that's where things got interesting...

-- At that time, there were two versions of filesystems for that platform, one for small files (up to 2GB), and one for large files (up to almost filesystem size), which you had to set up when you installed the machine.
+- At that time, there were two versions of filesystems for that platform, one for small files (up to 2GB), and one for large files (AFAIK, up to almost filesystem size), which you had to set up when you installed the machine.

 - In looking at the backup, I realized the machine was set for small files, so every backup of the ERP would create a file 2GB in length, then overwrite the last byte in that file with the rest of the ERP... another two or three GB! -- WITH NO ERROR MESSAGES!